iqual-ch/iqual-schedule-cron/README.md

 * [Scheduler](https://www.drupal.org/project/scheduler)

 ## Installing
-1. Create a folder named scheduler_cron in the modules directory of the Drupal installation.
+1. Create a folder named scheduler_request_cron in the modules directory of the Drupal installation.
 2. Move the files within the created directory.
 3. Activate module.